GreyceAmorim/GreyceAmorim.github.io/README.md

-This site is about my hitorical career.
+This site is about my career.

 I am using Bootstrap and Agency theme created by [Start Bootstrap](http://startbootstrap.com/).